supabase/supabase/examples/realtime/nextjs-authorization-demo/README.md

 We'll be using:

 - `public.profiles` - table that will be automatically updated using a trigger when new users are created
-- `public.rooms` - a list of all rooms created
+- `public.rooms` - a list of all unique rooms created
 - `public.rooms_users` - the table responsible for the association between rooms and users

 ## Database Setup